ripytide/pacdef/README.md

-`pacdef` is a sort of meta package manager in that it does not directly possess the functionality to install packages on your system, instead it provides a single standardized interface for a whole bunch of other non-meta package managers.
+`pacdef` is a sort of meta package manager in that it does not directly possess the functionality to install packages on your system, instead it provides a single standardised interface for a whole bunch of other non-meta package managers.
 See the [Supported Backends](#supported-backends) section for a list of the currently supported backend package managers.